 There are some behavioral problems that are, in the grand scheme of things, generally not that big of a deal.
 These behavioral problems might include dogs that are totally obsessed with fetch or dogs that have a habit of stealing socks.

 Then there are serious behavioral problems.
 These problems may be dangerous to the dog or family members.
 Dogs that are aggressive towards babies – even if that aggression is rooted in fear – need help.

-If your dog hides from the baby, growls at the baby, or shows other clear signs of discomfort with your baby around, you must hire a trainer and be ready for some hard work, or consider rehoming your dog.
+If your dog hides from the baby, growls at the baby, or shows other clear signs of discomfort with your baby around, you must hire a reputable dog trainer and be ready for some hard work, or consider rehoming your dog.
 In my professional opinion, this is non-negotiable.
 Look at Dogs and Storks or search for certified dog behavior consultants in your area.

 I get it.
 Hiring a professional dog trainer is not cheap, and PetSmart group obedience classes are not going to cut it in this case.
 However, ignoring your dog’s unfavorable reaction to your baby is not a solution and the problem is not going to go away on its own.

 You might be able to get by with a dog who dislikes the cat by splitting your house up.
 You can navigate a neighborhood full of unfriendly dogs if you’re careful.
 But it’s nearly impossible to successfully manage a household where the dog and the baby don’t get along without serious professional help.

 If you can afford it, hiring a professional, in-home, experienced, and positive-reinforcement based trainer is your best option.
 Ask your trainer if they adhere to Least Intrusive, Minimally Aversive training methodologies and if they have experience specifically with dogs and babies.

 But what if you can’t afford it?

 Ultimately, if working with a trainer isn’t an option, then it’s time to seriously consider rehoming your dog.